Higher dimensional analogon of Borcea-Voisin Calabi-Yau manifolds, their Hodge numbers and $L$-functions: Introduction

+In section 5 we propose an effective method to compute local zeta functions of constructed generalized Calabi-Yau manifolds of Borcea-Voisin type.
+By the Weil conjecture (analogon of the Riemann hypothesis) the zeta function of a smooth projective variety defined over $\FF_q$ has the following form where $P_{i,q}(t):=\det\left(1-\Fr_{q}^{*}t\mid H^{i}_{\et}(X,\QQl)\right)$ is the characteristic polynomial of the Frobenius Galois action.
+Using Frobenius polynomials $P_{i,p}$ of the~reduction $\bar{X}_{p}$ of a variety $X$ over $\QQ$ modulo a good prime $p$, we define the $L$-series as:

+where $\mathcal{P}$ is the set of primes of good reduction and $(*)$ denotes suitable Euler factors for the primes of bad reduction.
+In the special case of rigid Calabi-Yau threefolds, the $L$-series is the $L$-series of a modular form (\cite{YuiGou}, \cite{Dieulefait}).
+Y. Goto, R. Livn{\'e} and N. Yui in \cite{GOTOYUI} computed $L$-function of Borcea-Voisin Calabi-Yau threefolds over $\QQ.$

+In dimensions greater than 3 Cynk and Hulek in \cite{CH} proved modularity and determined the~corresponding cusp forms of the constructed Calabi-Yau manifolds.
+We are not aware of any further examples of Calabi-Yau manifold of dimension greater than 3 with explicitly computed $L$-function.

+Using the description of the Frobenius action on the orbifold cohomology (\cite{Rose}) we prove that the~zeta function of a generalized Borcea-Voisin manifold is a tensor product of factors associated to natural submotives for fixed loci of elements of the group $\ZZ_{d}^{n-1}$ (Thm. \ref{zetawzorek}).
+Our approach gives an effective way of computation of $L$-functions of considered manifolds and can be implemented for any dimension.

-We also propose a method to compute the local zeta function of Calabi-Yau manifolds.
-As the zeta function is of arithmetic nature we do not get a general formula, but we shall give a method to compute the zeta function in explicit examples.
-Computations of the zeta function uses description of the Frobenius action on the orbifold cohomology (\cite{Rose}).
+As the zeta function is of arithmetic nature we cannot get a general formula as in the case of Hodge numbers.
+Our approach allows us to compute the zeta function in explicit examples, in section 5.1 we give details of computations in two particular cases.
+The first example involves a family of $K3$ surfaces with known zeta function (\cite{OnoPeniston}), the second one is a Calabi-Yau manifold with particularly interesting shape of the Hodge diamond.